 Rationale/Background: Consistent with the vision identified in the General Plan, Policy 1.24 has been included in the Master Plan to provide for the evaluation, design and development of (a) landmark park(s) in the City.
 Many communities across the country have developed iconic multi-event public gathering spaces that rise to the level of being show places of unique and memorable character.
 Sometimes a park may be of landmark caliber due to its geographic or chronological place in a city's history.
 For instance, a special event had occurred on a site in the past, or the site was developed at a notable time in a city's history.
 An example of this would be San Diego's historic Balboa Park.
 In another example, a park may be of a landmark caliber due its prominent size, unique function, location, and/or design.
-Examples of this would be Chicago's Millennium Park, and Orange County's history, yet in an updated "great placemaking" context.
+Examples of this would be Chicago's Millennium Park, and Orange County's Great Park.
+These park examples represent newer creations that pay homage to a city's history, yet in an updated "great placemaking" context.